Multitenancy

 Maintenance of the schema.rb file

 When Consul Democracy creates a tenant, it loads the content of the db/schema.rb file to create a new database schema for the new tenant.
-This means that if for some reason this file doesn't contain the same database structure you'd get by creating a new database and running the migrations with rake db:migrate, you could end up with different database table or columns on different tenants.
+This means that if for some reason this file doesn't contain the same database structure you'd get by creating a new database and running the migrations with rake db:migrate, you could end up with different database tables or columns on different tenants.
 This could result in a disastrous situation.

 Using custom styles for a tenant with CSS